 Jody Holtzman: It depends on what happens with design, and whether or not tech companies will be able to remove the existing friction from the device interface.
 Look at Amazon’s Alexa or Google Home—if these devices continue to effectively combine voice interaction with artificial intelligence, machine learning and the internet of things [IoT], then the technology will become easier to use.
 In that case, boomers will increasingly use it because it will be much more intuitive.

-Number of In-Store Retailers Where US Internet Users Shop Weekly, by Age, Aug 2017 (% of respondents in each group)
+Types of Mobile Phones Owned by US Internet Users, by Demographic, Jan 2018 (% of respondents in each group)

 US Social StatPack: Usage and Ad Spending for 2016-2020

 UK Mobile Payments: After a Slow Start in a Competitive Space, Some Signs of Progress